Get alerts of updates about «Organised leisure activities»

 Parent/ guardian participation at camps/ activities for children and adolescents

-Guardians should avoid staying in common areas associated with the activity beyond that necessary for delivery and collection.
-Parents should keep a 1 metre distance to other children and adults.
+Most adults are now vaccinated.
+For those who are unprotected, it is recommended to avoid staying in common areas associated with the activity beyond that necessary for delivery and collection, while keeping a 1 metre distance to other children and adults.

 Handling of sick participants